coding-blocks/lab.codingblocks.com/_pages/about.md

 ### Awesome, what are the projects ?

-To begin with there are a few projects like -
+To begin with, there are a few projects like -

 - **Code Quiz**
-   - **[Webapp](/projects/question-of-the-day--webapp/)** : A an admin dashboard where people can register and login.
+   - **[Webapp](https://github.com/coding-blocks/QuestionOfTheDay-WebAdmin)** : A an admin dashboard where people can register and login.
    Those who have admin access can add new questions.
    - **Android** : An Android app, which anyone can use.
 People get a question every day, and get points based on how fast they answer it after seeing it.

-- **URL Shortner**
+- **URL Shortener**
-  - An URL shortener, with link follow analytics, written in NodeJS.
+  - A URL shortener, with link follow analytics, written in NodeJS.

 - **Algorithm Visualiser**
   - Android and Web apps to visualise various algorithms and their data structures